Noordsestern/camunda-7-gcp/README.md

 - `ADMIN_USERNAME`
 - `ADMIN_PASSWORD`

-*Security Advise*: Provide the password and username as Secret at GCP.
+*Security Advise*: Provide the password and username as secret at GCP.
 It will be available as environment variable in Cloud Run.